Hong Kong Education SystemKindergartens

 This flexible, coherent and diversified curriculum aims at catering for students’ varied interests, needs and abilities, as well as nurturing students’ whole-person development and lifelong learning capabilities.
 The first cohort of NSS students graduated in the summer of 2012.

 All students can now benefit from six years of secondary education.
 At the end of Secondary 6, students take one public examination - the Hong Kong Diploma of Secondary Education (HKDSE) Examination, which replaces the former Hong Kong Certificate of Education Examination and Hong Kong Advanced Level Examination.
 The first HKDSE examination was held smoothly in 2012.
 The HKDSE qualification has gained extensive recognition locally and worldwide, in international benchmarking studies such as the National Recognition Information Centerreport and the Tariff System of the Universities and Colleges Admissions Service in the United Kingdom.
-As of January 2015, more than 220 overseas tertiary institutions, including renowned universities such as Cambridge University and Yale University, have accepted the new qualification for admission purpose, and more are being added.
+By December of 2017, around 280 overseas tertiary institutions, including renowned universities such as Cambridge University and Yale University, have accepted the new qualification for admission purpose, and more are being added.
 (Details are available at: http://www.hkeaa.edu.hk/en/recognition/hkdse_recognition/ircountry_hkdse.html )

 The Government strives to provide multiple study pathways for secondary school leavers, with multiple entry and exit points.
 Some of them will study bachelor’s degree programmes direct after completing HKDSE, whereas some will choose to study sub-degree programmes.
 For those who study sub-degree programmes, upon graduation, they can pursue study in top-up degree programmes (i.e. “2 + 2” arrangement) and obtain their undergraduate qualifications.